S-100 : A QUICK GUIDE

 Improve port operations:

 Detailed hydrographic data may become particularly relevant for shipping, port and docking offices, helping to accommodate efficient, safe and flexible shipping traffic in and out of ports.
 S-102 data, in particular, may help increase the safety of anchoring operations, improve docking and fender usage, improve borrow pit calculations and reduce port traffic density.
+The S-102 data can support the monitoring of traffic in congested waters and areas with increased requirements for navigational safety.

 Improve development projects in coastal areas: